-- 1. Organise a meeting to discuss and develop a shared vision as well as explore and understand the benefit of PGS to the community or their group (please analyse the benefit of the PGS on page 16), market and contribution to food security and economic empowerment.
-Collaboration and mutual trust among stakeholders is what makes a PGS Program successful. - At this point the PGS group members analyse the different enterprises that members are engaged in and which
+- Organise a meeting to discuss and develop and shared vision as well as explore and understand the benefit of PGS to the community or their group (please analyse the benefit of the PGS), market and contribution to food security and economic empowerment.
+Collaboration and mutual trust among stakeholders is what makes a PGS Program successful. - 2.
+At this point the PGS group members

-- enterprises they are considering to get engaged in (please refer to Tool 5). - 3.
+- analyse the different enterprises that members are engaged in and which enterprises they are considering to get engaged in (please refer to Tool 5). - 3.
 To develop a shared vision, the PGS group should comprehensively discuss the activities involved in the value chain of the different enterprises selected.
-Here, they explore their strength, weakness and opportunities in the specific enterprises. - 4.
+Here, they explore their strengths, weaknesses, threats and opportunities in specific enterprises. - 4.
 Members of the PGS group should understand that marketing is key to the success of the process.
 They should conduct a market analysis exercise (please refer to Tool 6) to understand the different markets both locally, nationally and also internationally that the PGS group members are targeting.
 The process involves exploring potential organic markets for small-scale farmers' produce.

-STEP 4: Develop PGS Standards and How it will Work
+STEP FOUR: Develop PGS standards and how it will work